ToniWonKanobi/theoveranalyzed.net/posts/2015/4/10/my-apple-watch-try-on-session-and-that-keyboard.md

 I've played with the trackpad on the 13" MacBook Pro with Retina display, and this felt the same.

 What I was most looking forward to was typing on this thing.
-Jason Snell has bemoaned it endlessly in his reviews for [Macworld][macworld], [Six Colors][sixcolors], and his podcast [Upgrade][up].
+Jason Snell has bemoaned it endlessly in his reviews for [Macworld][4], [Six Colors][5], and his podcast [Upgrade][6].
 I assume keyboard purists like him weren't really the target market, since,  for them, clicky keyboards will always the best.
 I assumed that it would feel just the same as typing on my MacBook Pros and Air's of the past.

 Boy was I wrong.
 It really, truly does feel just *slightly* more feedback-y than typing on an iPad screen.
 The latter is certainly the worst typing experience of all, but the former isn't that far ahead.
 Yes, the keys feel very sturdy.
 Typing on the keyboard evokes all those things I remember Jony Ive talking about in the promotional videos.
 Don't get me wrong: this keyboard is an excellent hardware milestone.
 I just think it will take some getting used to.
 If you preordered one, be ready.
 It's not going to feel like typing on anything you've typed on before.